Boards, Committees, and Councils: Seeking Members

 Boards, committees, and councils that are seeking members

-Learn more about the Public Health Council and how to apply to become a member of the Public Health Council.
+Learn more about the CPD and apply to become a member through the Governor's Office.

-Learn more about WCDHH and how to apply to become a member through the Governor's Office.
+Learn more about the Governor's Committee for People with Disabilities and apply to become a member through the Governor's Office.

 The Statutory Council on Blindness (SCOB) welcomes applications to serve on the Council and is currently seeking applications for a non-officer position.